National Conference on Correctional Health Care

 Steven Helfand, PsyD, CCHP, Bleuler Psychotherapy Center

 The 2015 edition of the groundbreaking Standards for Mental Health Services provides a framework for improved mental health care delivery and outcomes in adult correctional facilities.
-The foundation of NCCHC’s mental health accreditation program, these standards parallel those for health services in format and substance, but they make more explicit what the standards require for adequate delivery of mental health services.
+The foundation of nccHc’s mental health accreditation program, these standards parallel those for health services in format and substance, but they make more explicit what the standards require for adequate delivery of mental health services.
 Whether or not your facility plans to be accredited, this seminar will explain what the standards say with regard to the areas of care and treatment, clinical records, administration, personnel, legal issues and more.
-You will leave equipped to implement quality improvements that will lead to more efficient and effective delivery of services, better patient care, fewer adverse events and reduced liability risk.
-The registration fee includes a copy of the Mental Health Standards, an $80 value. – 7.0 CE credits
+The registration fee includes a copy of the Standards, an $80 value. – 7.0 CE credits

 Joseph Penn, MD, CCHP, University of Texas Medical Branch

-Tthe 2015 Standards are NCCHC’s recommendations for managing medical and mental health care delivery in juvenile detention and confinement facilities.
+This seminar will discuss the 2015 Standards for Juvenile Facilities, NCCHC’s recommendations for managing medical and mental health care delivery in juvenile detention and confinement facilities.
 These standards parallel those for adult health services in format and substance while making more explicit what the standards require for adequate delivery of health services for juveniles.
 Whether or not your facility plans to be accredited, this practical seminar will explain what the standards say with regard to care and treatment, clinical records, administration, personnel, legal issues and more.
 You will leave equipped to implement quality improvements that will lead to more efficient and effective delivery of services, better patient care, fewer adverse events and reduced liability risk.
-The registration fee includes a copy of the Juvenile Standards, an $80 value. – 7.0 CE credits
+The registration fee includes a copy of the Standards, an $80 value. – 7.0 CE credits

 Joel Andrade, PhD, LICSW, CCHP, MHM Correctional Services